abhinavprakash199/SIGN-OFF-TIMING-ANALYSIS/README.md

 ### Exercise 3.1
 ---
-#### Change the number of paths being reported to 100 and analyze each path in detail and understand
+#### Q1)Change the number of paths being reported to 100 and analyze each path in detail and understand
 ```
     report_checks –from F1/CK -endpoint_count 100
 ```